ksstormnet/cme-cpt-and-taxonomy/docs/development/DEVELOPMENT_WORKFLOW.md

 1. **Write code that meets standards from the start**: Understand the linting rules and write code that adheres to them initially, rather than fixing issues later.

-2. **Keep branches small and focused**: Each branch should address a single feature, bug fix, or task.
+2. **Keep features small and focused**: Each feature should address a specific requirement or task.

 3. **Update documentation as you go**: When you change functionality, update the relevant documentation in the same PR.

-4. **Test thoroughly**: Ensure your changes work correctly before creating a PR.
+4. **Test thoroughly**: Ensure your changes work correctly before requesting review.

 5. **Review your own code first**: Before requesting a review, look through your changes for obvious issues.

-6. **Respond to PR feedback promptly**: Address reviewer comments in a timely manner.
+6. **Respond to review feedback promptly**: Address reviewer comments in a timely manner.

 7. **Keep dependencies updated**: Regularly check for outdated dependencies and update them.